greatkub/Fuel-Stock-Recommender-System/README.md

 # Scraping Data from Veeder-Root
-Using puppeteer to automate scraping data from veeder root
+Using puppeteer to automatically scraping data from veeder root